 The members of the Board as at the date of this report and their biographical details are set out on pages 38 and 45.
 John Brock served as a director of the Company up to his date of retirement on 28 December 2016.
 Damian Gammell was appointed to the Board on 29 December 2016 and therefore is being proposed for election at the forthcoming AGM and the Directors nominated by Olive Partners and European Refreshments will be proposed for re-election at that meeting.
 Further information on the remuneration of, and contractual arrangements for, the current Executive and Non-executive Directors is set out in the Directors' Remuneration Report.
 The Non-executive Directors do not have service agreements.
-Directors are appointed by ordinary resolution of the shareholders or by a decision of the Directors if their respective equity proportions are above a certain percentage of the Company's issued shares.
+Directors are appointed by ordinary resolution of the shareholders or by a decision of the Directors.
+Under the Company's Articles, Olive Partners and European Refreshments each have the right to nominate a specified number of Directors if their respective equity proportions are above a certain percentage of the Company's issued shares.
 The majority of the Directors on the Board must be independent.
 A proposed replacement for an independent Non-executive Director must be nominated by the Nomination Committee and approved by the Board.
-More information about the powers of Directors is set out in the Roles and Responsibilities section of the Corporate Governance Report and more information about the appointment and removal of directors is set out in the Corporate Governance Report and more information about the appointment and removal of directors is set out in the Corporate Governance Report and more information about the appointment and removal of directors is set out in the Corporate Governance Report and more information about the appointment and removal of directors is set out in the Corporate Governance Report and in the summary of the main provisions of the Articles in the section of this Report entitled Other Group Information.
+More information about the powers of Directors is set out in the Roles and Responsibilities section of the Corporate Governance Report and more information about the appointment and removal of directors is set out in the Corporate Governance Report and in the summary of the main provisions of the Articles in the section of this Report entitled Other Group Information.